 AVAILABLE FOR ALL LEVELS

-Below you can see both global and weekly view of your 4.5-month study plan:
+Below you can see both calendar and weekly view of your 4.5-month study plan:

-Study Plan: Global View That’s where you can view all the weeks of your CFA exam prep to see how much you’ve done and how much is still ahead of you.
+Study Plan: Calendar View That’s where you can view all the weeks of your CFA exam prep to see how much you’ve done and how much is still ahead of you.

 Your Current Week View You will be asked to focus on your current week of studying.
 You will know what to study, when to study, and how much to study.
-At the end of the week, your hard work will be evaluated (hit the ‘Summarize’ button).
+At the end of the week, your hard work will be evaluated (hit the ‘Sum Up Current Week’ button).

 AVAILABLE FOR ALL LEVELS

-Editor's Note: On 1 February 2018, this post has been updated for accuracy and comprehensiveness.
+Editor's Note: In summer 2018, this post has been updated for accuracy and comprehensiveness.